cloud-platforms-streaming/azure-obs-vm/README.md

 ## Imaging the VM

-To image the VM, run `C:\prepme.bat` which will run sysprep and then shut down the machine.
+Before imaging the VM, you'll need to install vac462full.exe on the Windows machine.
+Contact a [Contributor](https://github.com/cloud-platforms-streaming/azure-obs-vm/graphs/contributors) to this repo for this file if you don't have it.

+Next, run this command as an administrator to prepare the VM image (this will shut down the VM):
+`C:\Windows\System32\Sysprep\sysprep.exe /oobe /generalize /unattend:C:\deploy.xml`

+**Note**: We have tried automating these steps, but it seems to be a bit flaky (see [prepme.bat](https://github.com/cloud-platforms-streaming/azure-obs-vm/blob/main/prepme.bat)).
+Please file a pull request is you think you have a fix.

 After the machine shuts down, follow [these instructions](https://docs.microsoft.com/en-us/azure/virtual-machines/windows/capture-image-resource#create-a-managed-image-in-the-portal) for creating a managed image.